 Outsourcing and diversification are two fundamental elements guiding Nike’s supply chain strategy.
 Nike outsources all of its footwear and textile manufacturing to independent vendors.
 It was one of the first international corporations to use this strategy.

 Outsourcing is inherently dangerous, but Nike effectively managed this risk from the start by diversifying its supply base considerably.
-Nike is less susceptible to unforeseeable situations like accidents and adverse weather events since it is not entirely dependent on any one source.
+Nike is less susceptible to unforeseeable situations like accidents and adverse weather events since it’s not entirely dependent on any one source.

 Nike ensures continuous communication with its suppliers to ensure that its high-quality requirements are followed at every stage of manufacturing, offering support through resources and training to introduce suppliers in Total Quality Management (TQM) methodology.